php-ru/symfony-docs-ru/reference/configuration/security.rst

 .. deprecated:: 3.4

-    HTTP-Digest Authentication was deprecated in Symfony 3.4 and it will be removed in Symfony 4.0.
+    HTTP-Digest Authentication was deprecated in Symfony 3.4 and will be removed in Symfony 4.0.

 To use HTTP-Digest authentication you need to provide a realm and a secret: